ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-asymptotic-notation.md

 $$f(x)\in O(g(x)) \ \ (\text{as }x\to c)$$

-In this more general case, the asymptotic notations are actually families of notations indexed by some constant $c$.
+In this more general case, the asymptotic notations are actually families of relations indexed by some constant $c$.
 We can modify the limit definitions given above by simply replacing $x\to\infty$ with $x\to c$.

 That said, the $x\to\infty$ case is so much more common that when no approached value is specified, we will assume this to be the case.
 In other words: